gisktzh/gb3-cms/README.md

 ## Caching

 For the uploaded images, we use an apache-based caching mechanism.
 This is done by setting the `Cache-Control` header to `max-age=31536000` for all files in the `assets` folder.
+This value seems to be recommended if you look for similar issues throughout the web.
 This means that the browser will cache the files for a year and only request them again if the cache is cleared.
-Because Grav will upload user-provided files to `assets/uploads`, this folder is also cached.
+Because Grav is configured to upload user-provided files to `assets/uploads`, this folder is also cached.

 Note that this is only done for the parent `assets` folder as well, so other files (e.g. images used by Grav itself) are also cached, which *could* lead to problems if the files are updated.
 We did not move the the `.htaccess` file to the